 The minor pentatonic scale on the guitar, and particularily the E minor pentatonic scale is a blues and rock guitar staple.
 There have been so many guitar driven songs in this key that one could easily make a case for E being the starting place to learn about blues and rock soloing.

 This is the absolute bottom line of how to start playing guitar.
-The information given here is in small chunks, easy to digest and will give the student a solid foundation to pursue guitar mastery.
+The information given here is in small chunks, easy to digest and will give the student a solid foundation to begin the journey guitar mastery.

 How to approach learning beginning jazz guitar